adsherpa/zf-doctrine-data-fixture/README.md

 Important Notes
 ---------------

-* You can only run one group at a time.
+* You can only run one group at a time from the command line.
 If you need to run more create a script to run them in sequence.
 * The ServiceManager is injected into each DataFixtureManager at getServiceLocator() so you can use instantiators which run from that level.
 This makes the DataFixtureManager work like a plugin manager defined with `$serviceListener->addServiceManager()`.
 * You cannot use abstract factories.
 Each fixture must be individually configured.
-* You can use initializers.
-I suggest you do.
 * Do not use constructor (dependency) injection.
 The Doctrine fixture `Loader` creates fixtures even if they are already loaded in the fixture manager so any fixtures created via factory cannot use constructor injection.
-The author also feels this is a poor practice.

 History
 -------